CamDavidsonPilon/lifelines/README.md

 ## (Quick) Intro to *lifelines* and survival analysis

-If you are new to survival analysis, wondering why it is useful, or are interested in *lifelines* examples and use, I recommend running the `Tutorial and Examples.ipynb` notebook in a IPython notebook session.
+If you are new to survival analysis, wondering why it is useful, or are interested in *lifelines* examples and syntax, I recommend running the `Tutorial and Examples.ipynb` notebook in a IPython notebook session.
 Alternatively, you can [view it online here](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).